Admission Policy 2019-2020

-This policy will apply to all admissions from 1 September 2017, including in-year admissions.
-It will be used during 2017-18 for allocating places for September 2017 as part of the main admission round for Year 7.
+This policy will apply to all admissions from 1 September 2018, including in-year admissions.
+It will be used during 2018-19 for allocating places for September 2018 as part of the main admission round for Year 7.

-Applications made after midnight on 31 October 2016 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after midnight on 31 October 2018 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

-The published admission number (PAN) for Bridgemary School for 2015-2016 is 240.
+The published admission number (PAN) for Bridgemary School for 2019-2020 is 200.

-For the main admission round, all preferences will be considered simultaneously and ranked in accordance with the admission criteria.
+For the normal admission round, all preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent's highest stated available preference will be allocated.

 If the school is oversubscribed, places will be offered up to the published admission number (PAN) in the following priority order.
 Places for applications received after the deadline will be allocated using the same criteria.

-- Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends Bridgemary School rather than any other.
+2. Children or families who have a serious medical, physical or psychological condition which makes it essential that the child attends Bridgemary School rather than any other.
 (Appropriate medical or psychological evidence must be provided in support.)

-- Children living in the catchment area of Bridgemary School who at the time of application have a sibling on the roll of Bridgemary School who will still be on roll at the time of the sibling's admission. *
+3. Children living in the catchment area of Bridgemary School who at the time of application have a sibling on the roll of Bridgemary School who will still be on roll at the time of the sibling's admission. *

-- Other children living in the catchment area of Bridgemary School.
+4. Other children living in the catchment area of Bridgemary School.

-- Other children.
+8. Other children.

-In the event of a school closure, pupils from the closing school may be given a higher Priority for any school nominated as the receiving school.
+In the event of a school closure, pupils from the closing school may be given a higher priority for any school nominated as the receiving school.
 Specific arrangements will be determined by the Local Authority in accordance with the School Admissions Code and will be published at the time for the specific schools affected.

 The child's permanent residence is where they live, normally including weekends and during school holidays as well as during the week, and should be used for the application.
 The permanent address of children who spend part of their week with one parent and part with the other, at different addresses, will be the address at which they spend most of their time.